psergioprt/inception/README.md

 select * from wp-users;
 ```

+# Project Description
+This project uses Docker to provide lightweight, reproducible, and isolated environments for each service, avoiding the overhead of virtual machines and simplifying deployment and management.

 ## Concept Comparisons

 ### Virtual Machines vs Docker

 | Feature       | Virtual Machines        | Docker                         |